shuaibamu/medissi-auth/README.md

 This is the reproducibility artifact for the manuscript:

-> **MediSSI-Auth: A Self-Sovereign Identity Authentication Framework with Zero-Knowledge Selective Disclosure for Cross-Organizational Electronic Health Records — A Reproducible Benchmark on the NexaEHR Dataset**
+> **MediSSI-Auth: A Self-Sovereign Identity Authentication Framework with Zero-Knowledge Selective Disclosure for Cross-Organizational Electronic Health Records**

-The artifact lets a reviewer reproduce every figure, table, and number in §VI of the manuscript on a fresh Ubuntu 24.04 machine with one command.

 ## What's in here